norton-chris/Cell-Segmentation/README.md

 - Test_full_image - show each prediction patch, as well as full size image, label, and prediction

 Make sure to change root and test variables to the correct directories

+## How to segment timelapse
+Segment_timelapse.py segments each image in a directory and saves to another specified directory.
+Usage: ```Segment_timelapse.py -i "input_folder" -o "output_folder" --confidence 0.5 --see_confidence_mask False```
+-i: path to input folder
+-o: path to output folder
+-c: confidence level between 0.0 and 1.0 (higher under segments, lower over segments)
+-s: see confidence mask - if this is set to False you get a binary mask, True overrides confidence level and produces a mask of confidence levels for each pixel.

 * Windows doesn't work with ray.
 I can setup Windows support if there is a need.